jonom/silverstripe-betternavigator/README.md

 If your website uses caching, make sure BetterNavigator's output is excluded.

-## Disabling the navigator
+## Custom navigator display logic

-You can disable the navigator using your own custom logic by defining a `showBetterNavigator(): bool` method in any controller with the extension applied.
+You can customise the navigator display logic using your own custom logic by defining a `showBetterNavigator(): bool` method in any controller with the extension applied.
+By default the navigator will only show on controllers that have a `dataRecord` property that is an instance of `SilverStripe\CMS\Model\SiteTree`.

 ```php
 public function showBetterNavigator()